indyjo/bitwrk/QUICKSTART.md

 Selling rendering power on BitWrk
 ---------------------------------
-This is a little bit more involved and requires some knowledge abort networking and using the command line.
+This is a little bit more involved and requires some knowledge about networking and using the command line.

 For selling to work, you will need to open a TCP port of your choice.
 This